 Figment’s Brush with the Masters Game

-If you’re visiting Disney festival of the arts with kids the Figment’s Brush with the Masters Game is a Disney Must-Do!
+If you’re visiting the Disney festival of the arts with kids the Figment’s Brush with the Masters Game is a Disney Must-Do!
 This is the Festival of the Art’s Signature Scavenger Hunt Game.
 Just like Spike the Bee’s Scavenger Hunt at Flower and Garden or the Remy Hide and Squeak at Food and Wine, the Figment’s Brush with the Master’s Game requires players to find Figment.
-And you have to find him in world-famous notable pieces of art work.
+And you have to find him in world-famous notable pieces of artwork.
 Another key component to any art education, this game can help kids learn the masters!
 And maybe even inspire them down a fancy art career path.
 Can you find Figment in the art we found in China below?

 The way you play this game is easy.
 Grab a World Showcase map at the gift shop.
-Work to identify which original artwork, included as a sticker with the map, you find in each country.
+Work to identify which original artwork, included like a sticker with the map, you find in each country.
 After you find all the pieces of important artwork you can bring it back to the gift shop to collect your free Figment prize.
 The prizes for this game change every year, so if you choose to start visiting annually during this festival this game won’t get old.
-We’ve gotten key chains, coloring books and puzzles so far.
+We’ve got key chains, coloring books, and puzzles so far.

 As part of the arts featured in this festival, you can depend on some amazing things you may not have seen before.
 Acrobatics, feats of strength set to music, art set to music, and movable pieces of art abound.
 All part of what you can see at the main stage between Future World and the World Showcase.
 Seriously, you can’t stop watching these amazing performers.
 And again, for kids, this could be the coolest thing they will see, no doubt inspiring them to greatness!

 Disney on Broadway Song Series